 Our Approach to Surgery is Simple

 We want your child as happy, healthy and comfortable as they can be.
-Our physicians and surgeons are world leaders in developing new techniques for spinal surgery, so you can rest assured knowing your child is receiving the best care possible.
+Our physicians and pediatric orthopedic surgeons are world leaders in developing new techniques for spinal surgery, so you can rest assured knowing your child is receiving the best care possible.
 Our doctors work together with you and your child to feel safe and taken care of before, during and after surgery.

 Our approach is grounded in leading research that we do, and innovative products and procedures we create.
 Our aim for spine surgery is to:

 - Stop your child's curve progression, specifically in scoliosis and kyphosis patients

 - Reduce pain caused by an injury or spine condition

 - Help your child sit and stand upright again and maintain healthy posture

 - Keep the spine's curve controlled throughout your child’s life as they grow